-percent became a un coto Name Age Principal Occupation and, if Applicable, Present Position with the Company Year Term Will Expire Year First Appointed or Elected as Director Nominees for Election to Serve until the Anı nual Meeting in 2024 (CLASS III) David M. Mandelbaum 85 A member of the law firm of Mandelbaum & Mandelbaum, P.C. since 1960; a general partner of Interstate since 1968; a trustee of Vornado since 1979 2024 1995 Arthur I. Sonnenblick 89 Formerly a Senior Managing Director of Cushman & Wakefield Sonnenblick Goldman (a real estate firm) or a predecessor company from January 1996 to December 2012 2024 1984 Dr. Richard R. West 83 Dean Emeritus, Leonard N. Stern School of Business, New York University; Professor from September 1984 until September 1995 and Dean from September 1984 until August 1993; prior thereto, Dean of the Amos Tuck School of Business Administration at Dartmouth College; a trustee of Vornado since 1982 2024 1984 Present Directors Elected to S erve until the Annual Meeting in 2022 (CLASS I) Steven Roth 79 Chief Executive Officer of the Company since March 1995; Chairman of the Board of Directors of the Company since May 2004; Chairman of the Board of Vornado since 1989, its Chief Executive Officer since April 2013 and from 1989 to 2009; a trustee of Vornado since 1979; Managing General Partner of Interstate; a trustee of Urban Edge Properties (a real estate investment trust) since January 2015; Chairman of the Board of Trustees of JBG SMITH Properties since 2017 2022 1989 Wendy A. Silverstein 60 Co-Founder of Silver Eagle Advisory Group since September 2020; Chief Investment Officer-Real Estate for WeWork Companies, Inc. from August 2018 until September 2019; Chief Executive Officer of New York REIT, Inc. from March 1, 2017 until July 2018; Member of the Board of Directors of New York REIT, Inc. from February 2017 to July 2018; Consultant to Winthrop REIT Advisors LLC from 2016 until March 2017; Executive Vice President and Co-Head of Capital Markets and Acquisitions of Vornado from April 1998 until April 1, 2015; a director of Toys "R" Us, Inc. from 2005 until February 1, 2019; a Director of TPG RE Finance Trust, Inc. (a publicly-traded real estate company) 2022 2015 Present Directors Elected to S erve until the Annual Meeting in 2023 (CLASS II) Thomas R. DiBenedetto 71 President of Boston International Group, Inc. (an investment management firm) since 1983; President of Junction Investors Ltd. (an investment management firm) since 1992; Chairman of the Board of Jefferson Waterman International (a business intelligence firm) since 1997; Managing Director of Olympic Partners (a real estate investment firm) since 1984 2023 1984 Mandakini Puri 61 Independent private equity consultant since May 2013; a trustee of Vornado since 2016 and Chair of its Audit Committee and a member of its Corporate Governance and Nominating Committee 2023 2020 Russell B. Wight, Jr. 81 A general partner of Interstate since 1968; a trustee of Vornado since 1979 2023 1995
+Name Age Principal Occupation and, if Applicable, Present Position with the Company Year Term Will Expire Year First Appointed or Elected as Director Nominees for Election to Serv e until the e Annual Meeting in 2026 (CLASS II) Thomas R. DiBenedetto 73 President of Boston International Group, Inc. (an investment management firm) since 1983; President of Junction Investors Ltd. (an investment management firm) since 1992; Chairman of the Board of Jefferson Waterman International (a business intelligence firm) since 1997; Managing Director of Olympic Partners (a real estate investment firm) since 1984 2026 1984 Mandakini Puri 63 Independent private equity consultant since May 2013; a trustee of Vornado since 2016 and Chair of its Audit Committee and a member of its Corporate Governance and Nominating Committee 2026 2020 Russell B. Wight, Jr. 83 A general partner of Interstate since 1968; a trustee of Vornado since 1979 2026 1995 Present Directors Elected to S erve unti I the Annual Meeting in 2024 (CLASS III) David M. Mandelbaum 87 A member of the law firm of Mandelbaum & Mandelbaum, P.C. since 1960; a general partner of Interstate since 1968; a trustee of Vornado since 1979 2024 1995 Arthur I. Sonnenblick 91 Formerly a Senior Managing Director of Cushman & Wakefield Sonnenblick Goldman (a real estate firm) or a predecessor company from January 1996 to December 2012 2024 1984 Dr. Richard R. West 85 Dean Emeritus, Leonard N. Stern School of Business, New York University; Professor from September 1984 until September 1995 and Dean from September 1984 until August 1993; prior thereto, Dean of the Amos Tuck School of Business Administration at Dartmouth College; a trustee of Vornado from 1982 to 2022 2024 1984 Present Directors Elected to S erve unti I the Annual Meeting in 2025 (CLASS I) Steven Roth 81 Chief Executive Officer of the Company since March 1995; Chairman of the Board of Directors of the Company since May 2004; Chairman of the Board of Vornado since 1989, its Chief Executive Officer since April 2013 and from 1989 to 2009; a trustee of Vornado since 1979; Managing General Partner of Interstate; a trustee of Urban Edge Properties (a real estate investment trust) since January 2015 (not standing for re-election as Urban Edge trustee at Urban Edge's 2023 annual meeting); Chairman of the Board of Trustees of JBG SMITH Properties from 2017 to 2021 2025 1989 Wendy A. Silverstein 62 Co-Founder of Silver Eagle Advisory Group since September 2020; Chief Investment Officer-Real Estate for WeWork Companies, Inc. from August 2018 until September 2019; Chief Executive Officer of New York REIT, Inc. from March 2017 until July 2018; a Director of TPG RE Finance Trust, Inc. (a publicly-traded real estate company) since 2017 and a member of its Audit, Nominating and Corporate Governance and Compensation Committees (Chair); Member of the Board of Directors of New York REIT, Inc. from February 2017 to July 2018; Consultant to Winthrop REIT Advisors LLC from 2016 until March 2017; Executive Vice President and Co-Head of Capital Markets and Acquisitions of Vornado from April 1998 until April 2015; a director of Toys "R" Us, Inc. from 2005 until February 2019 2025 2015